-E. Inspection Performed and Inspection Request Process Review

-Similar to the document submittal process review outlined above, the DCBO is encouraged to review the construction inspection process in place for the project.
+E. Inspection Performed and Inspection Request Process Review encouraged to review the construction inspection process in place for the project.
 This includes the methods and timing available to the construction team to request inspections of in-process and completed task work.